 Next was the Cloud Forest and Flower Dome – highlights of the garden complex that represent two opposites of cool climate landscapes.
 The Cloud Forest replicates cool-moist tropical climates while the Flower Dome demonstrates cool-dry Mediterranean climates.
 As we moseyed through these fascinating uber-bubbles past strange plants and lush highlands we were transported to other worlds.

-In the Cloud Forest, a lush mountain showcases the world’s tallest indoor waterfall as well as the variety of plant life that lives in tropical highlands up to 2,000-metres above sea level. meanwhile, the Flower Dome is home to plants from deserts all over the world including South Africa, California, Australia as well as parts of Spain and Italy.
+In the Cloud Forest, a lush mountain showcases the world’s tallest indoor waterfall as well as the variety of plant life that lives in tropical highlands up to 2,000-metres above sea level. meanwhile, the Flower Dome is home to drought tolerant plants from deserts all over the world including South Africa, California, Australia as well as parts of Spain and Italy.
 It showcases the adaptations of plants to arid environments and is host to a 1,000 year old olive tree as well as baobabs and banksias.

 On the stroll along the Skyway through the futuristic super trees I held my children’s little hands tightly.
 The suspended walkway is 22 metres high and 128 metres long, surrounded by the stunning garden and bay views.
 There are 18 of these super trees; 11 have environmentally sustainable canopies embedded with photovoltaic cells to harvest solar energy for lighting up the Supertrees or serving as air exhaust receptacles.
 There are also more than 160,000 plants planted on the Supertrees including 200 species and varieties of bromeliads, orchids, ferns and tropical flowering climbers.